atharvjoshi1907-png/UrjaExchange/README.md

 UrjaExchange is a decentralized P2P energy marketplace designed for the city of Indore.
-It transforms the local power grid into a "Nature-Grid" where residents can choose to be Producers (selling solar surplus) or Consumer (buying clean energy).
+It transforms the local power grid into a "Nature-Grid" where residents can choose to be Producers (selling solar surplus) or Consumers (buying clean energy).
 The platform streamlines the green energy transition by allowing neighbors to trade power directly, bypassing traditional overheads and maximizing local resources.

 Core Functionalities
 Role-Based Access: Specialized dashboards for energy producers and consumers.